Ctloo1983/Cycle_GANS_CNN/README.md

 #### Installation
 ###### Clone the repository
 git clone https://github.com/ctloo1983/Cycle_GANS_CNN.git

-###### Navigate to the project directory
 cd Cycle_GANS_CNN

-###### Install dependencies
 pip install -r requirements.txt

 #### Methodology
-For the computational backbone of this research, we leveraged the TensorFlow framework for ease of model implementation and scalability.
-The primary model employed was a Cycle Generative Adversarial Network (CycleGAN), formulated to work with unpaired image-to-image translation tasks.
-The dataset was sourced from the Kaggle competition entitled "I’m Something of a Painter Myself," which provided a robust set of 7,028 paired images—original photographs juxtaposed against their Monet-stylized counterparts.
+For the computational backbone of this research,we bought a Google Colab+ 500 compute units paid subscription and used the TensorFlow framework for ease of model implementation and scalability.
+The primary model employed was a Cycle Generative Adversarial Network (CycleGAN),followed by using other CNN architectures such as VGG-19 and ResNet-50, which was formulated to work with unpaired image-to-image translation tasks.
+The main dataset was sourced from the Kaggle competition entitled "I’m Something of a Painter Myself," which provided a robust set of 7,028 paired images—original photographs juxtaposed against their Monet-stylized counterparts.
+Another larger dataset was sourced from the internet which contained paintings of Candido, a Brazillian Painter.

 #### Model Architecture
 The CycleGAN architecture is compartmentalized into two distinct generators and two discriminators.